opiopan/fsmapper/docs/docs/samples/a32nx.md

 <img alt="a32nx.lua" src={require('./images/a32nx.jpg').default} width="400" align="right"/>

 This script was written for [FlyByWire A32NX](https://flybywiresim.com).<br/>
 This is more complex than the above two scripts.
-This script provides the integrated virtual cockpit which contains physical operable units such as buttons and knobs, touch controllable units on the monitor, and poped out window contents such as PFD.<br/>
+This script provides the integrated virtual cockpit which contains physical operable units such as buttons and knobs, touch controllable units on the monitor, and popped out window contents such as PFD.<br/>
 This script includes several [sub-module scripts](https://github.com/opiopan/fsmapper/tree/main/samples/practical/a32nx), and it also uses [several bitmap images](https://github.com/opiopan/fsmapper/tree/main/samples/practical/assets) to render each operable units.